Skip to main content

 Lag putting is the deliberate strategy of prioritizing distance control over making a long putt, aiming to leave a short, stress-free second putt rather than attacking the hole aggressively.

-Lag putting refers to the specific approach used on long putts — generally 25 feet and beyond — where the realistic goal shifts from making the putt to leaving a comfortable, high-percentage second putt.
-Rather than attacking the hole aggressively with a line and speed intended to hole the putt outright, a lag putt is played with a slightly conservative line and a speed calibrated to finish close to the hole, minimizing the risk of a long, awkward second putt or a three-putt.
+The term covers how long approaches.
+This means generally 25 feet and beyond.
+This means are played once the realistic goal shifts from holing out to leaving a comfortable, high-percentage tap-in.
+Rather than attacking with a line and pace meant to drop, the ball is rolled on a slightly conservative line at a speed calibrated to finish close.
+This removes the risk of an awkward return.

 Why it matters